-The Pfizer (Comirnaty) and Moderna COVID-19 vaccines need two shots to be effective.
-If your first shot was from Pfizer, your second shot must also be from Pfizer.
-The same is true if you received the Moderna vaccine as your first shot — your second shot must be from Moderna.
+The number of shots of the COVID-19 vaccine you need varies depending on the vaccine type, your age, and your other health conditions.
+Younger children and people who have problems with their immune system may need 3 doses of the vaccine in order to be protected.
+It is important you complete your vaccine series and get all 2 or 3 doses your doctor recommends, depending on your situation.
+If your first shot was from Pfizer, your second shot should also be from Pfizer.
+The same is true if you received the Moderna vaccine as your first shot — your second shot should be from Moderna.
 Keep your vaccine card or take a photo of it so you remember which one you received.
 If you have certain problems with your immune system, you may need a third dose of your vaccine.
+Children 6 months of age to 4 years of age will also need three doses of the Pfizer vaccine.
 Please talk to your doctor to see if this applies to you.

-The CDC now recommends that everyone receive an additional booster dose of the Pfizer or Moderna vaccine 6 months after finishing their initial 2-dose vaccine series.
+The CDC now recommends that everyone receive an additional booster dose of the Pfizer (everyone over age 5) or Moderna (everyone over age 18) vaccine 5 months after finishing their initial vaccine series.
 Completing your vaccine series is critical.
 Data about the Omicron variant shows us that your protection is much better after a booster dose than after the primary vaccine series alone or after prior COVID-19 infection.

 Experts do not know what percentage of people need to be vaccinated to achieve herd immunity to COVID-19.
 Herd immunity depends on how effective the vaccine is, how well it protects against spreading the virus even when you do not feel sick (asymptomatic spread), and which groups of people get the vaccine.
 We will continue to study this as the vaccines are being given around the country.